Company Insolvency

 With the exception of company voluntary arrangements, there is an obligation on the part of the insolvency practitioner to report to the Department for Business, Energy & Industrial Strategy (BEIS) on the conduct of anyone who has been a director or shadow director within the preceding two years.
 This may lead to disqualification proceedings being brought against one or more of the directors by the BEIS.

-Irwin & Company have the ability to blend considerable commercial expertise with more than a touch of realism.
+Irwin & Company has the ability to blend considerable commercial expertise with more than a touch of realism.
 We understand that a sustainable solution can only be achieved when the interests of the various parties involved in an insolvency procedure have been reconciled.

 Get in Touch